 Judge Rinder ruled out any more reality telly following Strictly Come Dancing.
-The telly judge, who finished fifth in Strictly last year, gave a firm no to appearing on I'm A Celebrity Get Me Out Of Here.
+The telly judge, who finished fifth in Strictly in 2016, gave a firm no to appearing on I'm A Celebrity Get Me Out Of Here.

 He said: "I only did Strictly because that was completely different and because dancing was my love.
 You won't see me devouring kangaroo bollocks."

 Former X Factor winner James Arthur revealed previously he had turned down big money offers for both I'm A Celebrity and Big Brother shortly after X Factor.
 James said: “I got offered loads of reality shows including I’m A Celebrity and Celebrity Big Brother.

 “They were life-changing amounts of money.
 The most I got offered was £250,000 for CBB, which I really needed at the time, not knowing if I had a career."

 While her fellow Made In Chelsea star Toff may have said yes last year, Stephanie Pratt declined.
 She quipped there was "not enough money in the world" to change her mind.